 What Can I Do?

 - Keep all potential poisons locked up and out of reach of children.
-As your child grows, they become moreactive and can more easily reach and open cabinets.
+As your child grows, they become more active and can easily reach and open cabinets.
 Medicines, cleaning products and other poisons need to be locked in a place high up and out of your child's reach.

-- Store cleaning products in the home and garage out of reach in their original containers.
+- Store cleaning products in the home and garage out of reach and in their original containers.

 - Keep all medication in original child-resistant packaging.

 - When teaching children about medication, never refer to medicine as candy.

 - Always read the label and check the dosage each time you give or take medicine.

 - Learn the names of plants you have and get rid of any that are poisonous.

 - Ensure that ashtrays or glasses with alcoholic drinks in them are out of reach of children and emptied after use.
 A child can become very ill by a small amount of alcohol and can be poisoned by a cigarette butt.